cmudeeprl/Spring202010403website/_pages/logistics.md

 ### Grading

-The class requirements include brief 5 homework assignments (50% of the grade) and 2 quizzes (50% of the grade).
+The class requirements include *5 homework assignments* (50% of the grade) and *2 quizzes* (50% of the grade).
 By the end of this class you should have a good understanding of the basic methodologies in deep reinforcement learning, and be able to use them to solve real problems of modest complexity.

 The entirety of your course grade will be based on the performance in the homework assignments and the quizzes.

 Individual homeworks may NOT necessarily be worth the same percentage. **Some homework assignments may be worth more points than others**, therefore weighing more towards the total.

-*Note that this class does not have any tests or exams.*

 ***